enthought/mayavi/docs/source/mayavi/filters.rst

    :ExtractVectorComponents:
 	  Wraps the TVTK ExtractVectorComponents filter to extract components of a vector.
-This is useful for analysing individual components of a vector data.
+This is useful for analyzing individual components of a vector data.

    :GaussianSplatter: